 Who Sets the Standard of Public Accountability?

-Office of Personnel Managemet (OPM) is accountable for assuring Federal employees that their designations are honored and distributed to the charitable organizations of their choice.
+Office of Personnel Managemet (OPM) is accountable for assuring DoD and Federal employees that their designations are honored and distributed to the charitable organizations of their choice.
 OPM achieves this in several ways.

 OPM maintains strict eligibility and public accountability criteria that all participating CFC charities must meet.
 For details, see CFC Regulations in 5 CFR Part 950 at http://www.opm.gov/cfc/opmmemos/index.asp.